yaourdt/mgos-to-tasmota/README.md

 depending on your network connection.

 If you replace `mg2tasmota` by `mg2haa` in the update URLs, your device will install the Home Accessory Architect firmware instead of Tasmota.
+For `mg2espurna` instead of `mg2tasmota`, ESPurna Firmware will be installed.

 There is a [video tutorial](https://youtu.be/_oRr8FZyyQ0) on how to flash this firmware.
 Thank you, [digiblur](https://github.com/digiblur)!